★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-Danaher is a global life sciences and diagnostics company organized into three segments: Biotechnology, Life Sciences, and Diagnostics.
-Its segment moats are primarily driven by installed-base recurring revenue (consumables and service), workflow design-in and qualification in regulated environments, and deep service/support networks.
-Diagnostics adds durable regulatory barriers (FDA quality systems and EU MDR/IVDR compliance), while Biotechnology benefits from end-to-end bioprocess workflow integration.
-Across segments, the Danaher Business System (DBS) is an operating model that aims to sustain continuous improvement and integration advantages.
+Danaher is a global life sciences and diagnostics company organized into Biotechnology, Life Sciences, and Diagnostics.
+Q1 2026 revenue was split about 30% Biotechnology, 29% Life Sciences, and 41% Diagnostics, with Diagnostics still the largest profit contributor.
+Segment moats are driven by recurring consumables and service, workflow design-in and qualification in regulated environments, and service/support networks.
+Diagnostics adds durable regulatory barriers, while Biotechnology benefits from end-to-end bioprocess workflow integration and the highest recent price contribution.
+DBS remains an operating model for continuous improvement, but biopharma demand cycles, instrument funding pressure, contracting, and the pending Masimo acquisition can affect durability.

 Primary segment